 Physical activity: Most sports can be resumed after around six weeks

-Cost: In Chester, using the facilities at the wonderful Nuffield Health Grosvenor Hospital, tis procedure costs from £3,800.
+Cost: In Chester, using the facilities at the wonderful Nuffield Health Grosvenor Hospital.
 Costs naturally vary depending on the complexity of surgery, Miss Breahna would provide a detailed quote.

 Recovery from Male Breast Reduction Surgery

 While a popular procedure and one that is considered safe bar the risks inherent in all surgeries involving general anaesthetic, breast reduction surgery does have a necessary period of recovery.

 You would have follow-up appointments at one week, two and six weeks, three and six months and then at one year.

 Most patients are off work for at least a week and it is around six weeks before most sports can be resumed – Miss Breahna would of course provide full details and also answer any specific questions.